 This course provides students with an overview of the Canadian legal system.
 Students will discuss and examine court cases and current events of a legal nature, thereby building critical thinking skills.
 This is an excellent course for those who are considering a career in law enforcement, criminology, or the legal profession.
-Students visit the Law Courts building for a morning tour of the building and have an opportunity to sit in on a real court case.
+Students visit the Law Courts building for a tour of the building and have an opportunity to witness a case before the court.